Ultra-high energy event KM3-230213A as a cosmogenic neutrino in light of minimal UHECR flux models

-On 13 February 2023, the KM3NeT experiment observed an exceptionally high-energy event called KM3-230213A~\citep{KM3NeT:2025npi}.
+\paragraph{1.
+Introduction.} On 13 February 2023, the KM3NeT experiment observed an exceptionally high-energy event called KM3-230213A~\cite{KM3NeT:2025npi}.
 This event is compatible with a muon with an estimated energy of 120~PeV, which, in turn, was produced by an even more energetic neutrino that interacted in the vicinity of the detector.
 Namely, the estimate for the neutrino energy is 220~PeV and it lies within the $72\; \mbox{PeV} - 2.6\; \mbox{EeV}$ energy range at the 90\% confidence level.
 This makes the KM3-230213A neutrino the most energetic neutrino ever detected.
 It is interesting that other high-energy neutrino experiments with much larger exposures have not observed any neutrinos at these energies.
-Namely, the upper limits on the ultra-high energy~(UHE) neutrino flux obtained by the IceCube~(IC)\cite{IceCubeCollaborationSS:2025jbi}, Pierre Auger Observatory~(Auger)\cite{PierreAuger:2023pjg}, and Baikal-GVD~\cite{Baikal-GVD:2025kbe} experiments are well below the value of the neutrino flux measured by KM3NeT.
-For instance, the tension between the KM3NeT and IceCube measurements is $>10 \sigma$, as estimated solely from the difference in their exposures~\cite{IceCubeCollaborationSS:2025jbi}.
+Namely, the upper limits on the ultra-high energy~(UHE) neutrino flux obtained by the IceCube~(IC)~\cite{IceCubeCollaborationSS:2025jbi}, Pierre Auger Observatory~(Auger)~\cite{PierreAuger:2023pjg}, and Baikal-GVD~\cite{Baikal-GVD:2025kbe} experiments are well below the value of the neutrino flux measured by KM3NeT.
 At the same time, all modern high-energy neutrino experiments can be considered a unified ``global neutrino observatory''.
 In this case, a joint fit of the flux yields a p-value of $0.5\%$~($2.6\sigma$) for a single detection in KM3NeT and no detections in the IceCube and Auger experiments~\cite{km3net-global-neutrino-landscape}.
 The corresponding neutrino flux is significantly lower than that derived from the KM3NeT-only observation.
 Furthermore, anomalous UHE events were also detected by the ANITA neutrino experiment~\cite{ANITA:2020gmv}, but their interpretation as UHE neutrinos is questionable~\cite{ANITA:2021xxh}.

 The origin of the neutrino KM3-230213A is debatable.
-In the series of papers that followed the detection report, the KM3NeT collaboration discussed its possible galactic~\cite{KM3NeT:2025aps}, blazar~\cite{KM3NeT:2025bxl} and cosmogenic~\cite{KM3NeT:2025vut} origins.
+In the series of papers that followed the detection report, the KM3NeT collaboration discussed its possible galactic~\cite{KM3NeT:2025aps}, blazar~\cite{KM3NeT:2025bxl}, and cosmogenic~\cite{KM3NeT:2025vut} origins.
 All of these explanations meet some problems.
+The KM3-230213A event was also used for Beyond the Standard Model interpretations~\cite{Dev:2025czz,Brdar:2025azm,Palmisano:2025abd,Jho:2025gaf,Borah:2025igh,Farzan:2025ydi} and constraints~\cite{KM3NeT:2025mfl, Satunin:2025uui, Aloisio:2025nts, He:2025bex}.
 In this paper, we discuss the possible cosmogenic origin of the KM3-230213A neutrino.